GLOBAL MARKETS-Shares, dollar rise on strong U.S. trade data

 By Herbert Lash

-NEW YORK, Jan 7 (Reuters) - Global equity markets rose and the dollar strengthened on Tuesday on encouraging jobs data from Germany and news of the lowest U.S. trade deficit in four years, the latest evidence of a more robust American economy.
+NEW YORK, Jan 7 (Reuters) - Global equity markets rose and the dollar strengthened on Tuesday on news of the lowest U.S. trade deficit in four years, the latest evidence of a more robust American economy.

+A report that showed German unemployment unexpectedly fell in December on a seasonally adjusted basis, the first drop since July, bolstered hopes that domestic consumption could lift growth in Europe’s biggest economy.

+A successful Irish debt sale, the government’s first since the country exited an international bailout in December, was hailed as a sign Europe’s battered periphery was on the road to recovery, boosting European equity indexes to 5-1/2 year highs.

 The U.S. Commerce Department said the trade gap fell 12.9 percent to $34.3 billion in November, the smallest deficit since October 2009.
-October’s trade shortfall was revised down to $39.3 billion from a previously reported $40.6 billion.
+October’s shortfall on the trade balance was revised down to $39.3 billion from a previously reported $40.6 billion.

-The bigger-than-expected decline - economists polled by Reuters forecast November’s trade deficit would slip to $40.0 billion - could spur higher fourth-quarter growth estimates.
+The bigger-than-expected November decline - economists polled by Reuters forecast the trade deficit would slip to $40.0 billion - could spur higher estimates for fourth-quarter growth.

-In Europe, an unexpected fall in German unemployment last month on a seasonally adjusted basis was the first drop since July.
-The decline bolstered hopes domestic consumption could boost growth in Europe’s biggest economy.

-Investors also welcomed a successful Irish debt sale, the government’s first since the country exited an international bailout in December, as an indication Europe’s battered periphery was on the road to recovery.
-European equity indexes rose to 5-1/2 year highs, led by heavy trade in Spain.

-The upbeat trade data helped turn sentiment in U.S. equity markets after a slow start to the year, building on a record flow of investment to stocks and related securities in 2013.
+The upbeat data helped turn sentiment in equity markets after a slow start to the year, building on a record flow of fresh investment to stocks and related securities in 2013.

 “Today we had some good news again so this momentum building up for the last five years is going to continue to pull the market higher,” said Uri Landesman, president of Platinum Partners, a New York-based multi-strategy hedge fund.